informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Submitting-Specimen-Data-v2.md

 #### 4.2.1.
 Clone Records

-If you need to upload multiple image records simultaneously, use the `Clone` button:
+If you need to upload multiple image records simultaneously through the web interface, use the `Clone` button:

 - Fill in the values of the field in the form that will be common across multiple records.
 - Click the `Clone` button to create additional forms and edit individual ones as needed.

 #### 4.2.2.
 Use DERIVA Client Tools

 If you have many files or your files are very large (over 5GB), then you may need to use our client tools for uploading files programmatically.
-See [Bulk Uploading Image Files](bulk-uploading-image-files/) for more details.
+See [Bulk Uploading Image Files](../bulk-uploading-image-files/) for more details.

 ## 5. Add a new Human Reference Atlas (HRA) 3D coordinate